nixworks/public/news/2007/05/4/README.md

 ##### Prime Minister of Singapore
 ### [ The Prime Minister of Singapore Lee Hsien Loong visits Washington D.C. for talks with the President of the United States George W. Bush about South East Asia. ](/news/2007/05/4/the-prime-minister-of-singapore-lee-hsien-loong-visits-washington-d-c-for-talks-with-the-president-of-the-united-states-george-w-bush-abo.md)
-_Context: Washington D.C., U.S. President, George W. Bush, Prime Minister of Singapore, South East Asia, Lee Hsien Loong_
+_Context: U.S. President, Prime Minister of Singapore, Lee Hsien Loong, South East Asia, George W. Bush, Washington D.C._

 ##### Labour Party
 ### [ The Labour Party performs poorly in local and regional elections in the UK, with the Scottish National Party winning the most seats in the Scottish Parliament and the Conservatives performing well in English local government elections. ](/news/2007/05/4/the-labour-party-performs-poorly-in-local-and-regional-elections-in-the-uk-with-the-scottish-national-party-winning-the-most-seats-in-the.md)